 The Brooklyn Tabernacle Choir is directed by Carol Cymbala, the wife of Pastor Jim Cymbala.
 The 270-voice choir, which for the most part is composed of vocally untrained church members, has recorded three videos, three DVDs and numerous albums, winning five Dove Awards and six Grammy Awards.
 Their concert venues in New York City have included Carnegie Hall, Radio City Music Hall, and the Madison Square Garden Theater.
 They also had the honor of singing at the Billy Graham Crusades that were held in New York City’s Central Park and Flushing Meadows Park.
 The choir sang at the 2012 Presidential inauguration in Washington, DC before an estimated viewing audience of 1 billion people.
 The recognition that the choir has received has provided them with an open door for ministry in presenting the gospel message through music to people all over the world.

 But the choir was not always such a large ensemble.
 It actually began with nine people in the mid-1970s.
 Soon the small choir became a vital part of the worship services of The Brooklyn Tabernacle.
-In the early 1980s Carol felt a desire to make a recording to bless the people of the congregation.
-When she had trouble finding enough material that would lift up the greatness of God, Carol began to write songs herself.
+In the early 1980s Carol felt a desire to make a first recording.
+When she had trouble finding enough material, Carol began to write songs herself.
 The funds for the production of the first choir recording were raised by the choir members themselves who pre-sold albums to their friends and family members.
 The choir ended up raising enough funds to cover the rental of a large studio for one night, during which all of the sound tracks, vocals, and solos had to be recorded.
 What a joy it was for those early choir members to distribute that first album to their friends and loved ones!

 "I just want to see people drawn to Jesus Christ," Carol Cymbala says, "I want the music to be the arrow that points them to him."